 Before you calculate the rate or value of your compensation, it is necessary to have healed or to be near healing entirely from the accident.
 However, you have 2 years from the date of the accident before you can make your claim.

 After that, you possibly will not get the right amount of compensation.
-So while you are healing or have healed, making sure that you maintain the two-year mark, take the help of your treatment providers and medical attorney to decide on the amount of compensation.
+So while you are healing or have healed, making sure that you maintain the two-year mark, take the help of your treatment providers and medical lawyer to decide on the amount of compensation.
 This will bring out the right amount for you.

 Your personal injury compensation rates will depend heavily on the accident.
 A statutory deductible amount of nearly 38,000 dollars is awarded for motor vehicle accidents.
 Again hundreds of thousands of dollars are awarded for the brain, spinal cord, and careless medical malpractice injuries.